fpsvogel/fpsvogel.com/src/_posts/2022-06-24-rails-hotwire-frontend-stack.md

 However, this minimal vanilla stack becomes limiting when two factors come into play:

 1. The MVC architecture of Rails won't always be enough to keep your code organized.
 You'll notice it painfully if your app ever grows beyond a small project.
-2. For your app to feel modern, the frontend will need to act like an SPA (Single-Page Application).
+2. For your app to feel modern, the front end will need to act like an SPA (Single-Page Application).
 The "official" way to do this is now [Hotwire](https://hotwired.dev), but there are other tools worth keeping in the toolbelt.
 More on that below.

 Making a new acronym for your favorite tech stack is a popular thing these days, so I'll coin a new acronym: **RVTWS**… pronounced "erv toes"?
 Yes, this is great.
 It will go viral in no time.

 Joking aside, I'm using this acronym here only as an outline for this blog post, rather than for any marketing value.
 The "V" (ViewComponent) addresses point #1 above, and "TWS" are concerned with #2.

 - **R**ails or Roda
-- **V**iewComponent: *for frontend architecture*
+- **V**iewComponent: *for front-end architecture*
 - **T**urbo: *for an SPA feel, using the server*
 - **W**eb Components: *for an SPA feel, using the client*
-- **S**timulusReflex: *for more complex frontend magic*
+- **S**timulusReflex: *for more complex front-end magic*

 ## Rails or Roda